Saturday and Sunday April 28th and 29th, 10:00am to 6pm

 3:15-3:30 - BREAK

-4:00-5:00 - "Producing Smart: Fringes and Festivals, or On Your Own?" moderated by Bob Ost, with producer Jeremy Handelman (John Leguizamo’s Latin History for Morons, On the Town, The Chekhov Dreams), others tbd.
+4:00-5:00 - "Producing Smart: Fringes and Festivals, or On Your Own?" moderated by Bob Ost, with David Flora, producer Jeremy Handelman (John Leguizamo’s Latin History for Morons, On the Town, The Chekhov Dreams), general manager Evan Bernardin, Sharon Weiss of Tweiss Productions.
 There are advantages to producing in the Fringe or a festival, but there are also trade-offs.
 We'll discuss what you need to consider before deciding the best (and potentially most profitable) path for your production.

-5:00 - Keynote speaker: Broadway producer Cody Lassen (The Band's Visit, Significant Other, Spring Awakening revival)
+5:00 - Keynote speaker: Broadway producer Cody Lassen (Indecent, Spring Awakening revival)

 5:30pm-6:00pm – networking reception